ccweerasinghe1994/my-default-frontend-template/README.md

 ```
 when creating the application.
 we have to give the application name.
-then we have to give the react as the frame work and typescript as the language.
+then we have to give the React as the framework and typescript as the language.

 ## then we can add eslint to our application